ClarkRT19/Retriever-Wizard/README.md

 - Producing projection plots for research and reporting

 It is developed for cross-institutional analysis of educational wall charts and artworks, but applicable to any large-scale image dataset with embeddings.

+## Tetset
+The Images and Metadata used are part of a larger collection of Education Wallcharts, owned by DPU (The Danish School of Education) and Aarhus University.
+The digitized charts are publicly available from The Danish Royal Library and the images chosen as exampledata are free from copyright.
+The Images and Metadata have been processed as part of a ongoing PhD project, where also the Embeddings have been produced as part of the project, the Embeddings have been made with: google/siglip2-giant-opt-patch16-384.[https://huggingface.co/google/siglip2-giant-opt-patch16-384]

 ## Features
 - Metadata validation: checks for a `filename` column (auto-derives from alternatives if possible)